axelarnetwork/axelarate-community/documentation/Admin/join-as-validator-docker.md

 docker exec -it axelar-core sh
 ```

-2. Load funds onto your `broadcaster` account, which you will use later.
+2. Load funds onto your `validator` account, which you will use later.

 Find the address with